|

 Washington, D.C.

-of a unique body of ornamental work on some of America’s most distinguished buildings.
+of a unique body of ornamental work on some of Americas

 distinguished sculpture on the National Law Enforcement Officers